Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators

 \subsubsection{Strict Positive Definiteness}

-A direct consequence of the complete monotonicity of its profile is that the kernel $ K_{\Gamma} $ must be a strictly positive definite function~\cite{schoenberg1938metric}.
-Therefore, for any set of points $ \set{P} $, the matrix
+A direct consequence of the complete monotonicity of its profile is that the kernel $ K_{\Gamma} $ is a positive definite function.
+Furthermore, since the profile is also not a constant function, $ K_{\Gamma} $ must be even strictly postive definite~\cite{schoenberg1938metric}.
+Therefore, for any set of distinct points $ \set{P} $, the matrix

-is symmetric and positive definite for $ { p \in (0, 2] } $, so any linear system with respect to $ \mat{C} $ has a unique solution which can be computed by, \eg, conjugate gradient solvers.
+is symmetric and positive definite for $ { p \in (0, 2] } $, so it can be interpreted as a Gram matrix and any linear system with respect to $ \mat{C} $ has a unique solution which can be computed by, \eg, conjugate gradient solvers.
 This also directly extends to any truncated version of $ K_{\Gamma} $ where the matrix $ \mat{C} $ becomes sparse and more efficient to solve as vanishing derivatives of the truncated profile do not affect complete monotonicity.